tari-labs/tari-university/src/protocols/dht/MainReport.md

 It is concluded that for a constant fraction of adversarial peers, where $\epsilon < 1 - 1/k$ for any constant, $k > 1$ is sufficient to prevent adaptive join-leave attacks with high probability.

-Sen, Freedman [[7]] modelled and analysed the Cuckoo Rule and found that, in practice, it tolerates very few adversarial nodes.
+Sen, Freedman [[7]] modelled and analysed the cuckoo rule and found that, in practice, it tolerates very few adversarial nodes.

 |                                                                                                                                                                                        |     |                                                                                                                                                                                                                                                     |